-such that $f$ is the Lipschitz payoff function with Lipschitz constant $D_L$.
-It is well-known that it can be done via the standard Monte Carlo method (replacing expectation with a mean value of $K$ independent samples from $f(X_{M,n}^{RE})$).
-Rewriting the mean squared error of the standard Monte Carlo estimator as the sum of its variance and squared bias indicates that the method has the following upper error bound

-which results from theorem \ref{upper_bound} for bias and the fact that $f$ is Lipschitz payoff with Lipschitz constant $D_L$ and variance of $f(X_{M,n}^{RE})$ is bounded.
-Therefore, one obtains that

-where $\kappa_3:=\sqrt{\kappa_2} \vee \sqrt{2}\kappa D_L.$ \begin{remark} Since the Monte Carlo estimator evaluates the payoff function only once per trajectory, the cost of the evaluation of $f$ can be neglected.
-Therefore, the total complexity of the estimator is defined as the sum of costs for every single trajectory evaluation, namely
+where $f$ is Lipschitz payoff function with Lipschitz constant $D_L$.
+The expectation above can be estimated with a standard Monte Carlo method that calculates a mean value of $K$ independent samples from $f(X_{M,n}^{RE})$. \begin{remark} Since Monte Carlo estimator evaluates the payoff function only once per trajectory, the informational cost of the evaluation of $f$ can be neglected in the overall informational cost.
+Therefore, the total informational cost of the estimator is defined as the overall informational cost for the evalutation of every trajectory itself, namely

 \end{remark}